LeetLLM

 1. Add at least eight permitted positive queries: exact codes, natural-language paraphrases, and mixed queries.

-2. Add at least four negative or adversarial queries: restricted merchant rules, superseded policy wording, wrong region, and absent evidence.
+2. Add at least four negative or adversarial queries: restricted admin-only rules, superseded policy wording, wrong region, and absent evidence.

 3. Replace the frozen dense vectors with embeddings produced by your chosen bi-encoder, recording the model version.